20 August 2019

 First edition published in 1947 with several updates since.

 I am struck by the boldness and simplicity of Rand’s work as presented in the illustrated examples.
 On the page, it appears that Rand’s work is one massive tutorial in the use of negative space in two-dimensional layouts.
-I am left with the feeling that Rand the visual examples are far more exciting than the written text.
+I am left with the feeling that Rand's visual examples are far more exciting than the written text.

 How does this relate to scenography?